EngineHub/CraftBook/CONTRIBUTING.md

 * **Test your code.** We're not interested in broken code, for the obvious reasons.
 * **Write unit tests.** While this is strictly optional, we recommend it for complicated algorithms.
+* **Write IC Documentation** For IC's, make sure to write documentation in there factory.
+Along with per-line documentation.

 Checklist